Devika-Madupu/E-Commerce-Sales-data-Analysis/README.md

 # Dashboard (Power BI)
 An interactive Power BI dashboard was created to visualize:
--Total Revenue, Orders, Customers, and AOV
+*Total Revenue, Orders, Customers, and AOV ,
--Monthly revenue trends
+*Monthly revenue trends
--Top products and top customers
+*Top products and top customers
--Country-wise revenue distribution
+*Country-wise revenue distribution
--Weekly sales performance
+*Weekly sales performance

-# Business Value
-This analysis helps stakeholders:
-Identify high-value customers,
-Optimize inventory planning,
-Understand seasonal demand patterns,
-Improve pricing and promotional strategies,
-Make data-driven marketing decisions.

 # Conclusion
 This project demonstrates a complete data analytics pipeline from raw data cleaning to insights and visualization—using real-world e-commerce data.